 Head Coach George Quintero is considered one of the most influential people in youth basketball.
 With a simple but intense practical approach to the game, he coaches and counsels every one of his players to be exceptional “athletes.”
-George has coached elite-level youth and high-school club/AAU basketball across Southern California for 35+ years.
+George has coached elite-level youth and high-school club/AAU basketball across Southern California for 37 years.
 His distinguished career has produced hundreds of NCAA Division I athletes and professional players across the globe.

 George began his coaching career in 1985 at Santa Monica High School, where he dedicated six seasons as a boys coach for the power house program.
 In 1987, the program captured the California Interscholastic Federation (CIF) championship.
 In 2002, George lead Los Angeles Marlborough School to its first CIF championships in school history.

+In 2006, George was named Head Caoch and Director of a Nike-sponsored California Storm Basketball program.
 His detailed player development approach to coaching and guiding athletes has become the cornerstone of success and national reputation.

 He has built a brand that is unparalleled on the Club/AAU space.

 Team Taurasi Mountain West